 }

-Now your Docker images get semantic version tags automatically.
+Now your Docker images get semantic version tags automatically, derived from the exact same commits.

 Monorepo Versioning